Hollyrock-a-Bye Baby

 Hollyrock-a-Bye Baby (known in a working title as Hollyrock or Bust!) is a 1993 American animated made-for-television film based on the 1960s series classic, The Flintstones.
 It first aired on ABC on December 5, 1993.
-It is the sequel to I Yabba-Dabba Do! and is followed by A Flintstone Family Christmas, which aired less than two weeks later on the same channel.
+It is the sequel to I Yabba-Dabba Do! and is followed by A Flintstone Family Christmas, which aired less than two weeks later on the same network.

 Plot

 After Pebbles and Bamm-Bamm get married and move to Hollyrock in I Yabba-Dabba Do!, Fred and Barney are both working overtime for Mr. Slate, and Wilma and Betty now own a food delivery service called 'Bone Appetite', but much to Fred's disgust.
-Wilma is not there to cook for him, so he cooks his own TV dinners as well as Barney's.
+Wilma is not there to cook for him, so he cooks his TV dinners and Barney's.

 One day, the Flintstones and the Rubbles go to Hollyrock to visit their children, Pebbles and Bamm-Bamm (who is trying his luck at being a screenwriter), after Pebbles reveals that she's pregnant with her and Bamm-Bamm's first child.
 During the visit, they drive Pebbles and Bamm-Bamm crazy by telling them what to do now that Pebbles is going to have a baby.

-Meanwhile, Fred and Barney try to help Bamm-Bamm sell his script, but end up in a mess with a robbery of a giant pearl when it is mistaken for a bowling ball.
+Meanwhile, Fred and Barney try to help Bamm-Bamm sell his script but end up in a mess with a robbery of a giant pearl when it is mistaken for a bowling ball.
 Big Rock sends his henchmen Rocky and Slick to recover the giant pearl.
-Fred and Barney manage to get the tickets to a taping of a show at ABC studios in hopes to sell Bamm-Bamm's script.
-Fred and Barney encounter Shelley Millstone in hopes to have her for Bamm-Bamm's film.
+Fred and Barney manage to get the tickets to a show's taping at ABC studios in hopes of selling Bamm-Bamm's script.
+Fred and Barney encounter Shelley Millstone in hopes of having her for Bamm-Bamm's film.
 It doesn't go well and the security guard is called in to eject them.
 A chase begins throughout the ABC studios and they eventually get thrown out.

 Meanwhile, Wilma and Betty are designing a nursery when Pebbles reveals that she is attending the premiere of "It Came From the Tar Pits" starring Craig Craigmore.
-Fred and Barney decide to take the advantage by finding someone to buy the screenplay.
+Fred and Barney decide to take advantage by finding someone to buy the screenplay.
 Rocky and Slick also slip in to get to Shelley Millstone in an attempt to get the giant pearl.
 Bamm-Bamm mistakes Slick and Rocky for movie producers.
 When they find Fred's car, they are attacked by Dino.
 Back at the party, Fred tries to get to Shelly Millstone, which ends up with Craig Craigmore being injured.
 The next day, Pebbles has Fred attend a baby training seminar while she does paperwork for her boss, Mr. Pyrite.